matsarj/matsarj.github.io/_projects/PredictingRunOrPass.md

 This suggests that we could get a decent prediction by choosing run when it is second down with five yards or fewer to go, and pass otherwise.
 Indeed, this results in a 62.6% accuracy when tested against our dataset.
 Our goal is to try to beat these simple predictions using machine learning techniques.

-The first step is to prepare our data.
-We are going to limit ourselves to two features so that we can better visualize our predictions by plotting them on the plane.
-We can use the sklearn feature_selection module to choose the two best statistics for predicting pass or run.
+First we must prepare our data.
+It will be convenient to limit ourselves to two features for our predictions.
+By doing this, we may easily visualize our results by plotting them in the xy-plane.
+We use the sklearn method SelectKBest (with k = 2 here) to choose the best two features from our dataset.

 <img src = '/projects/PredictingRunOrPass/Feature_Selection.png' style = "background:white; border: 2px solid black; width:50%; height:auto;"/>

 Based on these results, we choose the number of yards to go for a first down, as well as score differential, as the two features we will be using for our predictions.
-We can now plot all of the points in the data set, with pass plays colored blue, and run plays colored red.
+Next we separate our data into two subsets.
+Namely, we have a training subset consisting of 80% of the data, and a testing subset consisting of the other 20%.
+Here we plot the testing data with run in red and pass in blue, first with the actual play calls and then with our naive prediction.

 <img src = '/projects/PredictingRunOrPass/second_downs.png' style = "background:white; border: 2px solid black; width:70%; height:auto;"/>